 A FAFSA® Roadmap: Tips to Keep in Mind

-The Free Application for Federal Student Aid (FAFSA) opened for business on October 1st.
-As such, many of you will be logging onto FAFSA.gov soon to complete this primary application for financial aid.
-Keep in mind these guidelines as you navigate the FAFSA...
+The Free Application for Federal Student Aid (FAFSA) opens for business on October 1st.
+Many families will be logging onto FAFSA.gov to complete this primary application for financial aid.
+Keep in mind these guidelines as you navigate the FAFSA.

 - The Helps and Hints section, located on each FAFSA page, offers details and advice on answering each question.

 - When answering questions, report a zero when appropriate rather than leaving a question blank.

 - Don't use nicknames.
 The name reported for the student and parent must match the name on each person's Social Security card.

 - Students will be asked for an email address.
 Be sure the email address is one checked frequently throughout the financial aid process.